 Sex workers are sometimes seen as victims who hate their work.
 But while some find the work difficult, and many workers keep it a secret, others focus on its advantages, such as flexible hours, the company of other sex workers, and being able to work from home (in the case of private workers).

-Sex workers often experience stigma and discrimination, which may include loss of access to their children, and difficulties in accessing housing or finding other employment.
+Sex workers often experience stigma and discrimination, which may include loss of access to their children, and difficulties in obtaining housing or finding other employment.
 Their self-esteem may be affected as a consequence.
 While working, some may encounter violence or hostility from members of the public or men posing as clients, and occasionally from actual clients.
 Those working on the streets may be particularly at risk.
 In Christchurch there were four murders of sex workers between 2005 and 2016.
-Anna Reed from the New Zealand Prostitutes Collective (NZPC) commented positively on the increased presence of police on the streets after the murder of a street worker in Christchurch in 2016.
+Anna Reed from the New Zealand Prostitutes Collective commented positively on the increased presence of police on the streets after the 2016 murder of a street worker.
 Improved relationships between the police and sex workers meant that street workers could assist the police in their attempts to make an arrest.